hayguen/offscreen_bitmap_draw/README.md

 * splitted/organized single header into multiple headers in `offscr_bmp_drw/` directory
 * added (still) minimalistic cmake support
 * moved all classes/functions into namespace `OffScreenBitmapDraw`
+* added zingl_image_drawer and templates for setting or adding pixels - later one for building heatmaps
 * other incompatible changes planned!